Nippon Budokan arena [日本武道館]

-We sometimes call it simply "Budokan".
+And, we sometimes call it simply "Budôkan".

 It was opened as the arena for judo in Tokyo Olympic Games in 1964.

-The building is an octagon shape and has 14,471 seats.
+The building is an octagon shape.

-Usually it is used for Japanese martial arts such as judo, kendo (Japanese fencing), karate, kyudo (Japanese archery), etc.
+It is usually used for Japanese martial arts such as judo, kendo (Japanese fencing), karate, kyudo (Japanese archery), etc.

 Additionally the matches of professional boxing, professional wrestling and mixed martial arts are sometimes held here.